sfritzell/Leaflet-Tutorial/topics/02-prep.md

 This bit of code is optional if you intend for your map to be viewed exclusively from a computer browser, but since Leaflet is a mobile-friendly library, we can use the ```<meta>``` element here to disable unwanted scaling of the page when viewed on mobile devices (which would cause many of the symbols and controls on the map to appear too small).

-Now, save your file and try opening it in your browser.
+Now save your file and try opening it in your browser.
 Notice any difference?

 ---